maangulo12/starter-kit/README.md

 ### pgAdmin
-pgAdmin is a free to use, open-source management and administration tool for PostgreSQL.
-To download the application, go to [pgAdmin] (https://www.pgadmin.org/).
+pgAdmin is a free to use, open-source management and administration tool for PostgreSQL. pgAdmin can be used to view your database, tables, and data.
+To download pgAdmin, go to this [link] (https://www.pgadmin.org/).

 ### Connecting to PostgreSQL Database using pgAdmin: